Updating Your Registration or Authority

-Any time a carrier or other regulated entity changes its name or address, or other details in their record, they should update their US DOT and operating authority record with FMCSA in a timely manner.
+Any time a motor carrier or other regulated entity changes its Legal Business Name, address, or other details in their record, they should update their US DOT and Operating Authority records with FMCSA in a timely manner.
 In addition, FMCSA requires all entities under its jurisdiction to update their information every two years:

 US DOT Numbers: